How To Say You Work Well Independently on a Resume [+ Examples]

 5. Show independent work and related soft skills through your accomplishments — never in your skills section.

-6. Get expert advice — instantly — by uploading your resume to an ATS resume scanner.
+6. Get instant expert advice by uploading your resume to an ATS resume scanner.

-The best place to put your accomplishments is always in your work experience section, since that’s the part recruiters care about the most.
-But if you’re new to the workforce or just struggling to come up with relevant examples, you don’t need to restrict your examples to traditional work experience — they can also include internships, volunteering, extracurriculars, and freelance or contract work.
+The best place to describe your indipendant skills on your resume, is in your work experience section, since that’s the part recruiters care about the most.
+If you’re new to the workforce or just struggling to come up with relevant examples, you don’t need to restrict your examples to traditional work experience — they can also include internships, volunteering, extracurriculars, and freelance or contract work.

 Just like other soft skills, your ability to work independently is a skill that recruiters do not want to see listed in your skills section, instead they want to see what you have accomplished with this skill.
 A good way to check if you have shown your ability to work independently through your accomplishments and bullet points is to upload your resume to the tool below – it'll let you know if your resume highlights independent work as well as your other relevant achievements.